gushanlongchuan/FinalProject/README.md

 7. `/newpost` When you want to **create a new post** (meaning selling an item yourself), you can go to  this URL, fill in the information about the item, upload one picture of your item and click on the post button.

+8. `/search/:keyword` When you want to **search the whole app**, you can launch a search in the navbar and you will be redirected to this URL where your search results will be displayed.

 To navigate between all these functionalities, there is a menu bar on top of the page so the user can switch between URLs easily.

 The **menu bar** also shows the current logged-in user’s profile picture and his notifications.
-Our application has a notification system which will show the number of new notifications on menu bar when someone purchases your item or comments on your post.
+Our application has a notification system which shows new notifications in the navbar when someone purchases your item or comments on your post.
 You can click on the notification, then there will be a dropdown menu showing all unread notifications.
 Click on the **OK** button of each notification to dismiss it.

 The user will use the **logout** button on the menu bar to logout.